Search

 The League’s Annual Convention is the most comprehensive gathering for Arkansas’ municipal leaders, a time to set policies, goals and resolutions for the year ahead.
 It’s where we elect new officers, honor municipal officials, and conduct the annual business meetings of our programs.

-Our theme, Rooted, Resilient and Rising, reflects the realities facing Arkansas cities and towns: rooted in sound planning, infrastructure and policy; resilient to weather, legislative challenges and economic pressure; and prepared to rise to opportunities that strengthen communities.
+Our theme, Rooted, Resilient and Rising, reflects the realities facing Arkansas cities and towns: rooted in sound planning, infrastructure and policy; resilient to weather, legislative challenges and economic pressure; and ready to rise to opportunities that strengthen communities.

 AGENDA | WEDNESDAY, JUNE 17